bhathiyad/Angular-Localization/README.md

 # AngularLocalization

+Simple steps you can follow to configure Localization for your angular app https://github.com/bhathiyad/Angular-Localization/wiki/Simple-steps-to-build-localization-enable-app-using-Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
 This is app shows how localization works in angular.